582-41W-VA/lia-Eventify/proposal-file.md

 - **Django Authentication System**: Handles all user authentication processes, ensuring that users can securely log in, register, and manage their profiles.
 - **Django Admin Panel**: Customized to suit the needs of Eventify, the admin panel provides a user-friendly interface for managing users, events, and comments, along with essential moderation and reporting tools.
 - **Django Templates**: Used to render HTML for user-facing pages, templates ensure that the site's look and feel are consistent and can be easily updated when necessary.
-- **Third-Party API Integration**: Used to fetch and import event data from trusted sources, ensuring Eventify is always up to date with a diverse array of events.
+- **Third-Party API Integration**: The platform will integrate a third-party map API to enhance event location features.
+This integration will allow users to view event locations on an interactive map, improving accessibility and clarity for event attendees.
+The map will provide users with directions and help them easily find the event venue.

 ---